2020 Summer Literary Festival Teen Poet Contest Awards

 all the way back to their soiled [ ] roots.
 Baby,

 anger is a dull knife.
-Sharpen it or leave it
+Sharpen it or leave it.
+No, Mama,

 anger is an inheritance.
 Spit smeared across grandpa’s